cms-opendata-workshop/workshop2023-post-lesson/_episodes/05-demo3.md

 - "With a simple but a tight yaml structure, a full-blown analysis can be performed using the Argo tool on a K8s cluster."
 ---

+> ## Minikube
+>
+> This episode is relevant when working on the Google Kubernetes Engine, as will be done during the hands-on session of the workshop.
+> If you are going through these pre-exercises on minikube, just read this as part of your information, but do not work through it.
+>
+{: .testimonial}

 ## Accessing files via http